DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 ```

 ### Step 4: Create the Data Model Class and Data Context Class
-Once I had tested both the scripts I moved on to creating the model that would interact with my database.
-This was a pretty straight-forward process.
-I just created a new data type that stored all the data I needed and I created a custom ToString() method for testing and diagnostic purposes if the need should ever arise.
+Once I had tested both the scripts, I moved on to creating the model that would interact with my database.
+This was a straight-forward process.
+I created a new data type that stored all the data I needed. and created a custom ToString() method for testing and diagnostic purposes should the need arise.

 ```csharp
 using System;